10 Awe-Inspiring Hawaii Photos

 #9 Papakolea Beach, Big Island

 One of only four green sand beaches in the world, Papakolea is reached by a 5-mile roundtrip hike on the Big Island’s southern shoreline.
 While swimming conditions can be somewhat dangerous depending on conditions, the hike is worth it to see the beauty of this rare worldly site.
 Or for those who prefer to skip the hike entirely, the views from a helicopter provide an equally memorable experience.
+You can see the entire island on the Circle Island from Kona Helicopter tour.
 If hiking, remember to bring plenty of drinking water and wear appropriate footwear!

 #10 Hilo Bay, Big Island